nahder/nahder.github.io/_manipulation_projects/kuka.md

 </div>

 and outputs a list of flattened reference trajectories for inputting into the CoppeliaSim simulator.
-These trajectories are a mix of screw and Cartesian types generated with the help of the [`modern_robotics`](https://github.com/NxRLab/ModernRobotics) library.
+These trajectories are a mix of screw and Cartesian types generated with the help of the <a href="https://github.com/NxRLab/ModernRobotics" target="_blank"><code>modern_robotics</code></a> library.

 ### III.
 Feedforward Control
-The controller, implemented in [`controller.py`](https://github.com/nahder/pick-place-kuka/blob/main/code/controller.py) is based on a feedforward plus feedback control law.
+The controller, implemented in <a href="https://github.com/nahder/pick-place-kuka/blob/main/code/controller.py" target="_blank"><code>controller.py</code></a>, is based on a feedforward plus feedback control law.

 <div align="center">
     <img src="/assets/images/31n.svg" alt="Control Law Equation" width="60%" />